ayham-1/tilde/articles/blogit-to-blog-it.md

 blogit: A Complete Guide

 Running a personal website should be an easy task.
-Unfortunately, a big hindrance for that is that there aren't many "suckless" blogging system.
+Unfortunately, a big hindrance is that there aren't many "suckless" blogging system.
 [blogit](https://pedantic.software/git/blogit) is the closest in terms of simplicity and minimalism to perfection.
 This article would be an end-all be-all guide to effectively install blogit into your own website.

 # Installation
-blogit advertises itself as a small static blog generator, and indeed the whole project is comprises of a single script file.
-To install this file, first navigate to your website's git directory then wget said script:
+blogit advertises itself as a small static blog generator, and indeed the whole project is comprised of a single script file.
+To install this file, first navigate to your website's git directory then ```wget``` said script:

 ```
 $ cd proj/website/
 $ wget https://pedantic.software/git/blogit/raw/27d3f06259e83df2fed6fec7bbe77ac6b917eee7/blogit
 $ chmod +x blogit
 ```

-This might seem weird having a script in the home directory of your website, but I couldn't find a better place to put it, especially when editing the actual is dependent on each website setup (as seen later on).
+This might seem weird having a script in the home directory of your website, but I couldn't find a better place to put it, especially when editing the actual script is dependent on each website's setup (as seen later on).

 blogit initializes the basic operational structure with the following command:

 ```
 $ ./blogit init
 ```

-It is useful to let blogit build automatically every git commit, so let's configure that:
+It is useful to let blogit build automatically on every git commit, so let's configure that:

 ```
 $ touch .git/hooks/pre-commit
 $ chmod +x .git/hooks/pre-commit
 $ echo "$!/bin/sh" > .git/hooks/pre-commit
 $ echo "./blogit build" > .git/hooks/pre-commit
 ```

-Then, open the "blogit" script with a text editor, search for "exclude" and delete the line where it output "blog" to git exclude.
+Then, open the ```blogit``` script with a text editor, search for ```exclude``` and delete the line where it outputs ```blog``` to git exclude.
 This functionality is meant for systems where the website's root is not the same as blogit's root.

 # Configuration
-blogit uses the file "config" in $(pwd) for its settings, so let's create it:
+blogit uses the file ```config``` in ```$(website)``` for its settings, so let's create it:

 ```
 $ touch config
 ```

 To get the list of settings available, run:

 ```
 $ head -n 18 blogit
 ```

 For my use case, this is what I set it up as:

 ```
 BLOG_DATE_FORMAT:=%Y/%m/%d %H:%M
 BLOG_DATE_FORMAT_INDEX:=%Y/%m/%d